Scipio Africanus: Early military service

 The Second Punic War started in early 218 BC when the Roman ultimatum to Carthage demanding that Hannibal withdraw from Saguntum in Spain was rejected.
 Scipio's father was consul that year and the younger Scipio joined him in the campaign to stop Hannibal's march on Italy.
 In a short cavalry engagement between Scipio's father and Hannibal at the river Ticinus near modern Pavia, Polybius claims that the son saved his father's life after the father was encircled by enemy horsemen.
 Other sources credit an unnamed Ligurian slave.

 Two years later, in 216 BC, Scipio served as military tribune.
-He survived the disastrous Battle of Cannae – his father-in-law, the consul Lucius Aemilius Paullus, was there slain – and, after the battle, rallied survivors at Canusium.
+He survived the disastrous Battle of Cannae – his father-in-law, the consul Lucius Aemilius Paullus, was slain there. – and, after the battle, rallied survivors at Canusium.
 According to Livy, when he heard that Lucius Caecilius Metellus and other young nobles were discussing a plan to abandon the republic and go overseas to serve as mercenaries, Scipio stormed into the meeting and forced all of them at sword-point to swear to Jupiter and the Capitoline triad that they would never abandon Rome.
 This story is probably a late invention, as it does not appear in Polybius.

 The next year, in 213 BC, he was elected curule aedile and served with his cousin Marcus Cornelius Cethegus.
 His candidacy was opposed by one of the plebeian tribunes on the grounds that he had not yet reached the minimum age, but the voters expressed such enthusiastic support for Scipio that the tribune desisted.